 Dr. Cook cannot help any of his patients actually acquire medical marijuana.
 Sorry, but doctors are prohibited from this.

-Currently, there is no legal way to obtain marijuana, even if you have a card.
-That is, until dispensaries open, the only legal way to obtain it is to either grow it yourself, or have a registered caregiver grow it for you.
+You can legally obtain marijuana from dispensaries, grow it yourself, or have a registered caregiver grow it for you.
 But the caregivers can only supply to a minimal number of patients.

-Again, Dr. Cook cannot discuss with his patients how to acquire.
-When dispensaries open up, he still cannot discuss it.
+Dr. Cook cannot discuss with his patients how to acquire.

 He can discuss with you the various healthy medical-methods for using marijuana, give advice on using the most minimal amount possible, and the effects of various marijuana cultivars (strains) on mental health conditions.
 But he cannot discuss specific doses, amounts, and he cannot make individual “prescriptions” for a given patient, i.e., he cannot say “you definitely need this particular strain, this particular vaporizer, this particular dose…”